- Grade Level:

 - Confirmation and teacher's guides will be sent out in March.
 Guides will include pre- and post-visit activities.

-- The program will be presented by high school students from the area.
+- The program will be presented by high school students from Fort Scott High School.